Rayyan98/pino-sns-transport/README.md

 ### Description

-- `topicArn` is required and should the arn of the sns topic to publish logs to.
-It is passed to the publish method of the aws-sdk as is
+- `topic` is the name of the sns topic to publish logs to.
+When provided the full arn of the sns topic is constructed by getting the region and aws account id from the aws sns client.
+The full arn is then passed to the publish method of the aws-sdk to push logs
+- `topicArn` should be the arn of the sns topic to publish logs to.
+It is useful for scenarios where cross region or cross account logs need to be published.
+Either one of `topic` or `topicArn` must be provided.
+When both are provided `topicArn` is given preference
 - `snsClientConfig` is optional and anything passed to it is forwarded directly to the aws-sdk thus making the underlying aws-sdk client transparently configurable
 - `beautify` is true by default but will not take effect until the optional dependency [json-beautify](https://www.npmjs.com/package/json-beautify) is also installed, if you happen to have the dependency for unrelated reasons and don't want your logs to be formatted you can turn it off here
 - `beautifyOptions` are parameters passed to [json-beautify](https://www.npmjs.com/package/json-beautify) and don't take effect until `beautify` is true and the dependency is met